Best Coffee Storage Containers: 6 options to keep your coffee fresh

 - Stainless steel is an ideal choice, because it blocks the light and is incredibly durable.
 A stainless canister will last forever, through countless washes.
 However, the trade-off is that it is the most expensive.

-- Plastic is cheaper, and dense plastics in a dark color can block UV rays just as well as steel.
+- Plastic is cheaper, and dense plastics in a dark colour can block UV rays just as well as steel.
 It is a bit less durable in the long run, but if you fumble your beans in a pre-caffeinated haze, you don’t have to worry about it breaking if it hits the floor.

 - Glass is an unusual choice because it is both breakable and transparent to UV rays.
 However, some people enjoy being able to see the contents of their canister.
 If you use a glass storage container, make sure you keep it in a dark cupboard when not in use.